Cirkit Designer Logo

 Example: Using with an Arduino UNO

 While the DIP socket itself is not directly connected to an Arduino UNO, it can be used to mount ICs (e.g., ATmega328P) that are compatible with the Arduino platform.
-Below is an example of how to use the socket in a prototyping setup:
+Below is an example of how to use the socket with an ATmega328P IC programmed for Arduino:

-// Example: Blinking an LED using an ATmega328P mounted on a DIP socket
+// Example: Blink an LED using an ATmega328P in a DIP socket

 void setup() {